 Welcome to Olana!
 We take the health and safety of our staff and visitors very seriously.
 Our top priority is the well-being of our team, our patrons, and our community.

 New York State Parks are open.
 Access to Olana’s 250-acre landscape is free.
 The park is open every day from 8 AM to sunset.
 We encourage you to explore Frederic Church’s designed landscape with five miles of carriage roads as a way to enjoy the outdoors.
 The landscape and carriage roads at Olana State Historic Site are free to visit and open to all every day of the year from 8AM to sunset.
 Please note that Olana is a Carry-In, Carry-Out, tobacco-free environment.
-Dog are welcome and must be leashed at all times.
+Dogs are welcome outdoors and must be leashed at all times.

 Please note: If the parking lot is full, you may park on the right side only of the main road.

 Photo: Peter Aaron/OTTO

 The Olana Museum Store is open Friday-Sunday